 Who do the HSCs report to?

-The harassment support contacts are part of a confidential volunteer network and as such do not formally report to anyone.
-They have support from the equality and diversity team here at the College, and top level endorsement from management who recognise the valuable contribution these roles make.
-Any information shared with a HSC is confidential and, unless you direct them to do so, will not be shared with a third party.
+The harassment support contacts are part of a confidential volunteer network and, as such, do not formally report to anyone.
+They have support from the equality and diversity team here at Imperial, and top-level endorsement from management who recognise the valuable contribution these roles make.
+Any information shared with an HSC is confidential and, unless you direct them to do so, will not be shared with a third party.

 How does the HSC network relate to the Harassment Policy?

 Seeking support from an HSC does not form any part of formal procedures.
-Because of its anonymous, confidential nature, it is often used prior to formal procedures being invoked.
-No written records are kept by the HSC volunteers but individuals can take notes if they so wish.
+Because of its anonymous, confidential nature, it is often used before formal procedures are invoked.
+The HSC volunteers keep no written records, but individuals can take notes if they so wish.
 However, HSCs cannot be called as witnesses for the person making the complaint under the formal process.

 Can anyone become a HSC?

 All staff are welcome to apply to become a support contact.
-Volunteers should register their interest with Kani Kamara - Equality & Diversity Manager, for appropriate training to be arranged.
-The process for selection and training includes pre and post interviews to assess suitability.
+Volunteers should register their interest with Kani Kamara, Equality & Diversity Manager, so that appropriate training can be arranged.
+The selection and training process includes pre- and post-interviews to assess suitability.

 What qualifications do the HSCs have?

-The role of HSCs does not include counselling so they do not require formal qualifications.
-All HSCs have been through a College supported training programme which includes regular refreshers and additional training, such as mediation training.
+The role of HSCs does not include counselling, so they do not require formal qualifications.
+All HSCs have been through an Imperial-supported training programme, which includes regular refreshers and additional training, such as mediation training.

 When should you contact an HSC?